-Aside from vegetarianism, the choice as to whether one should consume milk seems to illicit the most controversy in nutrition circles.
-This has been compounded by the widespread dairy industry ad campaign touting milk has nature’s perfect food.
+Aside from vegetarianism, the decision as to whether one should consume dairy products, and milk in particular, seems to illicit the most controversy in nutrition circles.
+This has been compounded by the widespread dairy industry ad campaign touting milk as nature’s perfect food.

-Having grown up on a farm, I’ve been around cow’s milk for as long as I can remember and I certainly don’t have anything against dairy or small dairy farmers.
+Having grown up on a farm I’ve been around cows, and thus cow's milk, for as long as I can remember and I certainly don’t have anything against dairy or small dairy farmers.
 However, I’ve discovered that I feel and perform better when I avoid consuming milk and most other dairy products on a regular basis.
 I experience less congestion and bloating, and breathe better after abstaining from such products for a week.
 The difference is significant.

-Mark Bittman relates his personal experience on giving up milk in his recent Got Milk?
+I'm not the only one who feels this way.
+Mark Bittman relates his personal experience on giving up milk in his Got Milk?
 You Don’t Need It.

 Don’t get me wrong, statistics show that most individuals in the United States can consume cow’s milk without any issues.
-It’s just that statistics are meaningless if you’re among those who suffer ill effects as a result of dairy consumption, and the relationship isn’t always obvious.
+Unfortunately, this may be meaningless if you’re among those who suffer ill effects as a result of dairy consumption, and the relationship isn’t always obvious.
 If you have any doubt, conduct your own experiment by going off all dairy products for a week.
 The results may surprise you.

 We leave dairy out of all of our products for this reason.
 Athletes who push themselves hard physically on a regular basis are often more subject to food sensitivities and the last thing we want is to hold you, and ourselves, back.